How to self-host your Datawrapper visualizations

 Here you have the choice between our default Datawrapper content delivery network (CDN), Amazon S3 and Google Cloud Storage.

 How to set up hosting on Amazon S3

-After you selected Amazon S3, we'll need a few information from you to publish your visualization to the new destination: The S3 Bucket, Access Key, Secret Key, and the Access Control List (ACL).
-You can also provide a path prefix, a region (e.g. 'us-east' or 'eu-central-1') and the cache control.
+After you selected Amazon S3, we'll need a few information from you to publish your visualization to the new destination: The S3 Bucket, Access Key, and Secret Key.
+You can also provide a path prefix, a region (e.g. 'us-east' or 'eu-central-1'), and override the settings for ACL and cache control.